San Francisco's New $2 Billion Transit Center Is Shut Down Over Cracked Beam

 "The transit center sits adjacent to another dubious landmark, the so-called sinking condominium, Millennium Tower, which has settled about 18 inches since it opened over a former landfill in 2009.
 Homeowners have filed multiple lawsuits against the developer and the city, some alleging that construction of the transit center caused the Millennium Tower's sinking."

-Zabaneh said he doesn't think the crack is related to that sinking issue — and John King, The San Francisco Chronicle's urban design critic, agreed.
+Zabaneh said he doesn't think the crack is related to that sinking issue — and John King, the San Francisco Chronicle's urban design critic, agreed.

 "The transit center's foundation is a 5-foot-deep, 60,000-ton concrete mat," King writes for the Chronicle.
 "Work on the foundation was completed in 2014, and there has been no evidence since then of ominous settling."